cdktf/cdktf-provider-gitlab/docs/project.java.md

 Git URL to a repository to be imported.

 Together with `mirror = true` it will setup a Pull Mirror.
 This can also be used together with `forked_from_project_id` to setup a Pull Mirror for a fork.
 The fork takes precedence over the import.
-This field cannot be imported via `terraform import`.
+Make sure to provide the credentials in `import_url_username` and `import_url_password`.
+GitLab never returns the credentials, thus the provider cannot detect configuration drift in the credentials.
+They can also not be imported using `terraform import`.
+See the examples section for how to properly use it.

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/gitlab/r/project#import_url Project#import_url}

+---

+##### `importUrlPassword`<sup>Optional</sup> <a name="importUrlPassword" id="@cdktf/provider-gitlab.project.Project.Initializer.parameter.importUrlPassword"></a>

+- *Type:* java.lang.String

+The password for the `import_url`.

+The value of this field is used to construct a valid `import_url` and is only related to the provider.
+This field cannot be imported using `terraform import`.
+See the examples section for how to properly use it.

+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/gitlab/r/project#import_url_password Project#import_url_password}

+---

+##### `importUrlUsername`<sup>Optional</sup> <a name="importUrlUsername" id="@cdktf/provider-gitlab.project.Project.Initializer.parameter.importUrlUsername"></a>

+- *Type:* java.lang.String

+The username for the `import_url`.

+The value of this field is used to construct a valid `import_url` and is only related to the provider.
+This field cannot be imported using `terraform import`.
+See the examples section for how to properly use it.

+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/gitlab/r/project#import_url_username Project#import_url_username}

 ---